What is Adjusted Present Value (APV)?

 Calculate the value of the unlevered firm or project (VU), i.e. its value with all-equity financing.
 To do this, discount the stream of FCFs by the unlevered cost of capital (rU).

 Calculate the net value of the debt financing (PVF), which is the sum of various effects, including:

 - PV(Interest tax shields) – our main focus

 Sum up the value of the unlevered project and the net value of debt financing to find the adjusted present value of the project.
 That is, VL = VU + PVF.

-Weighted average cost of capital (WACC) is also a widely-accepted method of valuation, and can also be used in valuing levered firms.
+Weighted average cost of capital (WACC) is also a widely-accepted method of valuation and can be used in valuing levered firms.
 Comparably, it has a simpler structure.
-A firm’s

 Where D = the firm’s debt and E = firm’s equity, both at market values.

 rD = cost of debt, rE = cost of equity, τ = tax rate.

 The project value is computed by discounting streams of the firm’s free cash flow with WACC.

 The Flow to Equity (FTE) method calculates the firm’s levered cash flow to equity (LCFE) using the following formula: